 Surveillance and reporting of outbreaks

-The first line of defense against avian influenza is the early detection.
+The first line of defense against avian influenza is early detection.
 Putting in place accurate warning systems is thus essential to efficiently prevent and control the disease.

-Because of its capacity to rapidly spread across regions, the early detection and timely reporting of cases are key to enable countries to anticipate and get prepared for potential new outbreaks of avian influenza.
+Because of its capacity to rapidly spread across regions, early detection and timely reporting of cases are key to enable countries to anticipate and get prepared for potential new outbreaks of avian influenza.

 Avian influenza is a WOAH-listed disease.
 As such, national Veterinary Authorities must report: